Introduction to Sleep Apnea VA Claims

 - Diagnosis of Sleep Apnea

-Veteran that wish to obtain a VA sleep apnea rating should first get a diagnosis from the appropriate medical professional.
+Veterans that wish to obtain a VA sleep apnea rating should first get a diagnosis from the appropriate medical professional.
 Veterans should take part in a sleep study.
 These can be performed at a sleep clinic or sometimes in your own home.
 Veterans want to provide the VA with strong evidence of a sleep apnea diagnosis to be eligible for benefits.